 “Do not let your hearts be troubled.
 Believe in God, believe also in me.
 In my Father’s house are many dwelling places.
 If it were not so, I would have told you; for I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and will take you to myself, so that where I am, there you may be also.
 And you know the way to the place where I am going.”

 It’s understandable – inevitable, really – to read this as being about “going to heaven,” if you’ve already got that idea in mind that that’s what the Bible is about.

-But, what precedent is there in the Bible that should make us think that this is what the Bible is about?
+But, what precedent is there in the Bible that should make us think this is what it’s about?
 Given that there is none, what is the likelihood that Jesus would introduce it for the first time here, on the eve of his execution, at the end of his ministry?

 First off – and again (because this cannot be overstated) – this would be the first mention of people going to heaven, if that’s what this passage is about.

 But, it wouldn’t be his first mention of his “Father’s house.”